rfo909/CFT/doc/Doc.md

 Lambda inside, then wrapping it inside a new closure pointing back to itself (via "self" variable in lambda).

-## Lambdas are synthesizable

-This means we can store function code in the database, or on file.

-Also, Dict objects (with lambdas) are serializable, because even though Closures are not, the serialization of a Dict with Closures is rewritten into adding the original Lambda's which will in turn be wrapped into Closures at later runtime.

-This means stateful objects can be "serialized" to the database as well.

 # ANSI escape codes